-Although GoFreeCredit provides users with access to a good credit monitoring service through TransUnion, our review team found themselves wondering why would we sign up through GoFreeCredit.com instead of going directly to TransUnion?
-The price is the same, so what’s the difference?
+Although GoFreeCredit.com provides account users with access to a good credit monitoring service through TransUnion, customers might find themselves wondering why they would sign up through GoFreeCredit.com instead of going directly to TransUnion.
+Especially since both services charge the same payment amount.

-Unfortunately, the differences we found are mostly negative.
-We praise TransUnion's service because if you sign up directly with them rather than through an affiliate like GoFreeCredit, they are very good at safeguarding user information and respecting privacy.
+We praise TransUnion's service because if you sign up directly with the company rather than through an affiliate like GoFreeCredit.com, it is very good at safeguarding user information and respecting privacy.
 If you sign up for the same service through GoFreeCredit, your information is not protected in the same way which could expose you to fraud or identity theft situations.

-Additionally, while signing up for TransUnion Credit Monitoring through GoFreeCredit, there is a field for users to enter their telephone number.
-If one scrolls down past unnecessary whitespace on that page, we see some nice fine print, which reads (emphasis mine)
+Additionally, while signing up for TransUnion Credit Monitoring through GoFreeCredit.com, there is a field for account users to enter their telephone number.
+If one scrolls down past unnecessary whitespace on that page, there is some nice fine print which reads the following:

 In laymen's terms, this means that, unlike every other field on that form, you don't have to enter your phone number, but if you do provide your phone number, they have your permission to bombard you with telemarketing calls and autodialers.